What is Ohm’s Law? Explained with Examples

 R = V ÷ I

-The resistance of the circuit is 3 ohms.
+The resistance of the bulb is 18 Ohms.

 • LED resistor calculations